inovex/CalendarSync/README.md

 Use the `--clean` flag to get rid of all the unwanted events.
 (We leave your events which were't synced with CalendarSync alone! :) )

-# Contributing

-We'd love some feedback or some input from the Open Source Community.
-Feel free to open up a PR.
-This project is maintained by inovex employees mostly in their freetime, so have mercy if a response to your PRs or issues may take a while - we're doing our best :)

 # Trademarks

 GOOGLE is a trademark of GOOGLE INC. OUTLOOK is a trademark of Microsoft